 Not for those who like sweet, lighter dark chocolates

-When you really want to savor chocolate’s terrior, you need to find a single-source chocolate, like this Nicaraguan 73 percent bar from Omnom is the best single-source chocolate.
+The Nicaraguan 73 percent bar from Omnom is the best single-source chocolate.
 The chocolate is organic, the sugar is organic cane sugar, and the bars are made in Iceland.
-Omnon has been making bean-to-bar chocolates there since 2013; many including Icelandic milk powder.
+Omnon has been making bean-to-bar chocolates since 2013; many include Icelandic milk powder.

-"Origin matters, especially in terms of flavor profile for dark chocolate," Kjartan Gíslason, chocolate maker and co-founder of Omnom Chocolate, tells us.
+"Origin matters, especially in terms of flavor profile for dark chocolate," Gíslason tells us.
 "In my opinion, single-origin chocolate is a far better indicator of the quality and social impact the chocolate has on the farming societies."

-The packaging is worth noting, with fanciful origami-like animals on the cardboard wrap, and even the bars are scored whimsically.
-The company’s website lists taste notes for the bars much like wine descriptions; this is said to have flavors of mushroom, red wine, and rye bread.
+The packaging is worth noting, with fanciful origami-like animals on the cardboard wrap, and even the bars have whimsical markings.
+The company’s website lists taste notes for the bars, including flavors of mushroom, red wine, and rye bread.
 So, we're guessing it would pair well with your favorite spirit.
 This single bar weighs 60 grams, which is a little over 2 ounces.